Marc Sluszny

 Marc Sluszny (born in Antwerp, February 1, 1962 – June 28, 2018) was an adventurer, sportsman, keynote speaker, mental coach and author.
 Through extreme sports he searched to overcome his mental and physical boundaries.
 He broke several records and participated many times in the European and World Championships in different disciplines.
 During the last few years, Marc focused on coaching executive teams and high-level athletes.

-Biography

-In 1982 Marc Sluszny played tennis for the Belgian National Davis Cup Team.

-In 1988 he swam solo across the English Channel from Dover to Cap Blanc-Nez(10 hours 30 min).

-In 1994 he broke the world record bungee jumping (6720 m) from a hot air balloon.
-In 1995 he became Belgium sky surfing champion and finished 4th at the World Championships in Eloy, Arizona.
-As a member of the Belgian Himalaya expedition he climbed, in 1997, the Annapurna (8031 m) without oxygen.
+Career

+Marc Sluszny competed in a wide range of endurance and extreme sports.
+He represented Belgium in Davis Cup tennis in 1982 and swam solo across the English Channel in 1988.
+During the 1990's, he set a high-altitude bungee-jumping record, won the Belgian skysurfing championship, and participated in a Belgian expedition to Annapurna.